astronomer/docs/astro/create-cluster.md

 ## Prerequisites

-To create an Astro Cluster, you need to have:
+To create an Astro cluster, you need to have:

 - An activated data plane.
 - Permissions to configure IAM in the dedicated account for Astro on your cloud.